 Please note that if you are using the lean process of PDCA, instead of DMAIC, then these tools can still be used.
 Choosing the right tool for the job is a key element of process improvement.
-There is no rule that says lean manufacturing tools and six sigma tools can’t be used together on the same project.
+There is no rule that says lean manufacturing and six sigma tools can’t be mixed.

 Six Sigma Tools